South Korea

 Underground Wonders and Digital Art

-After breakfast, we leave the hotel and head northeast towards the Samcheok region – home to one of the most impressive natural wonders in Korea.
+After breakfast, we leave the hotel and head northeast towards the Samcheok region – home to one of Korea's most stunning natural landmarks.

-In the afternoon, we are in for an experience that will literally take us beneath the surface – Hwanseongul Cave, the largest limestone cave in Korea and one of the most extensive in Asia.
+After lunch, an experience awaits that will literally take us below the surface – the Hwanseongul Cave, Korea's largest limestone cave and one of Asia's most expansive.
 Formed over 530,000 years ago, it offers breathtaking views of stalagmites, stalactites, stone pillars, underground waterfalls, and a total of ten lakes.

-Its total length reaches 6.5 km, but 1.6 km is open to visitors.
-You can reach the entrance by a monorail, which takes about 7 minutes.
-Entering the cave, we will feel like we’ve stepped into an ancient underground city – its scale, formations, and water wonders truly impress.
+Its total length reaches 6.5 km, but 1.6 km is open for visitors.
+The entrance is accessible by monorail, which covers the route in about 7 minutes.
+Entering the cave, we'll feel like we're in an ancient underground city – its scale, shapes, and water wonders are truly impressive.

-After the adventure underground, we head to Gangneung, a coastal city on the eastern shoreline, where we dive into the world of digital art with a visit to the Arte Museum – a multimedia museum where sound, light, and projections create a whole new reality.
+After the underground adventure, we head towards Gangneung, a seaside city on the eastern coast where we'll immerse ourselves in the world of digital art with a visit to the Arte Museum – a multimedia museum where sound, light, and projections create a completely new reality.

 Day 8